Regarding Poetry: Part 2 – Getting your Poetry Out into the Wide, Wide, Gloriously Wide World

 So long, and thanks for all the fish,

-Posted on August 7, 2013, in Cool Stuff and tagged 32 poems, alex grover, blogosphere, circus book, duotrope, durotriges, flickr, hermetic globe, hitchhiker's guide to the galaxy, lauren wainwright, literary magazine, magazines, new yorker, paris review, poetry, poetry magazine, sam levenberg, submitting poetry, vox poetica, wide world, yorick magazine.
+Posted on August 7, 2013, in Cool Stuff and tagged 32 poems, blogosphere, circus book, duotrope, durotriges, flickr, hermetic globe, hitchhiker's guide to the galaxy, lauren wainwright, literary magazine, magazines, new yorker, paris review, poetry, poetry magazine, sam levenberg, submitting poetry, vox poetica, wide world, yorick magazine.
 Bookmark the permalink.
 Leave a comment.